redconfetti/redconfetti.github.io/_posts/2010-08-07-annotate-models.md

 - plugin
 comments: []
 ---
-<p>There is a rails plugin which adds schema information for the models in comments at the top of your model definition files.
+There is a rails plugin which adds schema information for the models in comments at the top of your model definition files.
 It's really useful.
-Check out the instructions on installing and using this plugin at:</p>
+Check out the instructions on installing and using this plugin at:

-<p><a href="http://pragdave.pragprog.com/pragdave/2006/02/annotate_models.html" target="_blank">http://pragdave.pragprog.com/pragdave/2006/02/annotate_models.html</a></p>
+<a href="http://pragdave.pragprog.com/pragdave/2006/02/annotate_models.html" target="_blank">http://pragdave.pragprog.com/pragdave/2006/02/annotate_models.html</a>